 Pre and Post Nuptial Agreements.
 When would you use one?

 Pre and post nuptial agreements (together called ‘nuptial agreements’) are agreements made either before or after marriage, setting out how the parties to a marriage will deal with some or all of their matrimonial assets.
-They are particularly useful for preserving assets that were acquired before marriage (for example, shareholdings in family companies, or particular family assets and heirlooms), and also for regulating what may occur in the future if one or both parties inherit assets and heirlooms from their own side of the family.
+They are particularly useful for preserving assets that were acquired before marriage (for example, property, shareholdings in family companies, or particular family assets and heirlooms), and also for regulating what may occur in the future if one or both parties inherit assets and heirlooms from their own side of the family.

 There have been various landmark legal cases which have opened up the ability of the Courts to deal with nuptial agreements, and in a 2010 in a ground-breaking case (Radmacher V Granatino) the Supreme Court said that, amongst other things, provided each person has a full appreciation of the implications of the agreement, then the Court should give effect to those agreements unless it would be unfair.
 These principles are more or less identical to the principles applied in most divorce financial settlements.